bryan-carr/ML-School-Projects/README.md

 Assignment 5 - Parts of Speech identification and analysis; dependancy trees

-Assignment 7/final project: Topic Modelling revisited, on a dataset of classic writing
+Assignment 7/final project: Topic Modelling revisited, on a dataset of classic writing.
+The Test+Train data are for this assignment